PHironaka/peterhironaka.com/src/pages/about/index.md

 This website was built with Gatsby.js and its content is managed via [Netlify CMS](https://netlifycms.com).

-### Skills / Projects I currently enjoy working on
+### Projects and tech stacks I enjoy working on:
-- Digital & Creative Production
-- Agency & Portfolio sites
-- Full Stack Web App Frameworks (Ruby on Rails, Django)
 - PWAs
 - React
 - Templates (Shopify)
+- Full Stack Web App Frameworks (Ruby on Rails, Django)
+- Agency & Portfolio sites

 ### How to get a hold of me: